bshabashFD/bshabashFD.github.io_old2/_posts/2019-08-03-how-to-use-text-with-rnn.md

     return test_input
 ```

 This function basically takes our model, a seed input, and a length, and produces an output of that length with our seed input as the initial set of characters.
-You can see later on how this works.
+You can see later how this works.

 Let’s train our model!